adnammit/checklist-client/README.md

 # Shopping Time!
 With React + TypeScript + Vite 💅

-I couldn't find a shopping app that I like, so fine - I'll make my own
+I couldn't find a shopping app that I like for a price that I was willing to pay, so I made my own

 ## Quick Start